entando/entando-docs/vuepress/docs/next/tutorials/consume/cds.md

 kubectl scale deploy/YOUR-APP-NAME-deployment --replicas=1 -n YOUR-NAMESPACE
 ```

-5. You can confirm CDS is working by checking that any digital assets are served from the `CDS_PUBLIC_URL`.
+5. Confirm the CDS is working by checking that digital assets are served from the `CDS_PUBLIC_URL`.
 This includes images displayed on the sample page created by the [Welcome Wizard](../../docs/compose/welcome-wizard.md).